James Holmes (mass murderer)

 Holmes was arrested shortly after the shooting and was jailed without bail while awaiting trial.
 Following this, he was hospitalized after attempting suicide several times while in jail.
 Holmes entered a plea of not guilty by reason of insanity, which was accepted.
 His trial began on April 27, 2015.
-On August 26, 2015, Judge Carlos A. Samour sentenced Holmes to 12 consecutive life sentences plus 3,318 years without parole after the jury spared Holmes the death penalty by a single vote.
+On August 26, 2015, Judge Carlos Samour sentenced Holmes to 12 consecutive life sentences plus 3,318 years without parole after the jury spared Holmes the death penalty by a single vote.
 In imposing sentence, Judge Samour declared "it is the intention of this court that the defendant never set foot in free society again."